-- 5.4.1 All submissions received by the REB are considered confidential and are accessible only to REB members (including the REB Chair and Vice-Chair), and the REB Office Personnel; - 5.4.2 Relevant research projects and associated documents may be made accessible to organizational officials, as well as to sponsor or CRO representatives, if the Researcher or his/her research team submits a request for access to the research: - 5.4.3 Relevant research projects and associated documents may be made accessible to members of regulatory agencies, or representatives of the sponsor or Researcher for review.
-Access is limited to the applicable research and research-related submissions; - 5.4.4 The REB will retain required records (e.g., research-related or REB administrative documents, as applicable) for a minimum of 3 years after completion/termination of the trial, or for the maximum amount of time stipulated in any applicable governing regulation(s) e.g., 25 years for Health Canada regulated research;

-5.4.5 Any confidential materials in paper format in excess of the required documentation will be shredded.
+- 5.4.1 All submissions received by the REB are considered confidential and are accessible only to REB members (including the REB Chair and Vice-Chair), and the Research Ethics staff; - 5.4.2 Relevant research projects and associated documents may be made accessible to organizational officials, as well as to sponsor or CRO representatives, if the Researcher or their research team submits a request for access to the research; - 5.4.3 Relevant research projects and associated documents may be made accessible to members of regulatory agencies, or representatives of the sponsor or Researcher for review.
+Access is limited to the applicable research and research-related submissions; - 5.4.4 The REB will retain required records (e.g., research-related or REB administrative documents, as applicable) for a minimum of 3 years after completion/termination of the trial, or for the maximum amount of time stipulated in any applicable governing regulation(s); - 5.4.5 Any confidential materials in paper format in excess of the required documentation will be shredded.